Welcome to The Storied Recipe!

 - Most of us can't access the types of mushrooms Kaveri and her family used in their dish.
 This shouldn't hinder us from making a mushroom masala curry to our own tastes and budget.

-- Kaveri recommends White Button Mushrooms as the best substitute to those her aunt and mother used.
-This type of mushroom are the cheapest and most easily available option.
+- Kaveri recommends White Button Mushrooms as the best substitute for those her aunt and mother used.
+This type of mushroom is the cheapest and most easily available option.
 I found they cooked beautifully – tender but still meaty.

 - You can also use meatier mushrooms like Cremini mushrooms (= Baby Portabellas).
 Creminis are just white mushrooms, but a little more mature (yet still less mature than Portobellos).
 I think they look a little prettier and hold up longer.